freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/index.md

 The material we'll be creating takes into account the difference between the wood and the ink, irregularities of the ink as well as some scratches.

-In this tutorial, we're using the limited edition of Stern's *Tron: Legacy* as an example, which has two additional properties: There are mylar protection stickers on the playfield, and some of the ink has a silver screening.
+In this tutorial, we're using the Limited Edition of Stern's *Tron: Legacy* as an example, which has two additional properties: There are mylar protection stickers on the playfield, and some of the ink has a silver screening.

 ![Final result in Unity](tron-example.png)
 <small><i>The final result in Unity.</i></small>